Self Drive Iceland vs. Guided Tour

 When planning a trip to Iceland many might ask themselves the question: "Should I rent a car?"
 In this blog, I am trying to help you make up your mind.
 Here are some pros and cons, enjoy!

-Taking a road trip in Iceland is nothing short of extraordinary.
-Every route is filled with incredible nature and its main highway, the Ring Road, makes driving in Iceland simple.
-Many Iceland travelers chose to self-drive the country because of the Ring Road’s easy route, which encircles the entire country.
+Taking a road trip through Iceland is nothing short of extraordinary.
+Every route is filled with incredible nature, and its main highway, the Ring Road, makes driving in Iceland simple.
+Many Iceland travelers self-drive the country because of the Ring Road’s easy route, which encircles the entire country.

-Here are the 5 best road trips in Iceland:
+Here are the best self-drive itineraries with Iceland road trip maps.

-If you’re only in Iceland for a few days, we highly recommend you make time to explore the Golden Circle and Snaefellsnes Peninsula.
+If you’re only in Iceland for a few days, we highly recommend you make time to explore the Golden Circle, South Coast, and the Reykjanes Peninsula.

-On the third day of your Iceland road trip, you’ll have the chance to discover the famous Golden Circle route.
+On the first day of your Iceland road trip, you’ll have the chance to discover the famous Golden Circle route.
 The Golden Circle is home to three of Iceland’s most popular natural attractions.

-Your first stop of the day is Thingvellir National Park, a UNESCO Heritage Site where the North American and Euroasian tectonic plates meet.
-There is plenty to do in the park, including diving at Silfra Fissure, one of the world’s best dive sites according to TripAdvisor.
+Your first stop of the day is Thingvellir National Park, a UNESCO Heritage Site where the North American and Eurasian tectonic plates meet.
+There is plenty to do in the park, including swimming at Silfra Fissure, one of the world’s best dive sites.

 After Thingvellir, continue towards Geysir Geothermal Area.
-Once in the area, be sure to check out Strokkur, a famous geyser erupting every 5-10 minutes.
+Once in the area, check out Strokkur, a famous geyser erupting every 5-10 minutes.
 The last Golden Circle stop of the day is Gullfoss Waterfall.
 Gullfoss is so magical that rainbows appear from its waters!

-The final day of your 4 day road trip is for you to decide.
+The final day of your 3-day road trip is for you to decide.
 If time allows, travelers often plan a visit to the Blue Lagoon, the most famous geothermal spa in Iceland.